apollo

 How to manage the interaction:

-Concomitant administration of Buprigesic 0.6mg Injection alongside oxazepam can result in an interaction, but it can be taken if a doctor has advised it.
-You should avoid driving or operating hazardous machinery until you know how these medications affect you.
+Concomitant administration of Buprigesic 0.6mg Injection along with Midazolam can result in an interaction.
+However, it can be taken if a doctor has advised it.
+If you experience any symptoms of breathing problems and unconsciousness, consult a doctor.
 Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Buprigesic 0.6mg Injection: